|

 Adelaide and South Australia (Lonely Planet Regional Guides S.)

-By Susannah Farfor, Jill Kirby, George Dunford Complemented by easy-to use, reliable maps, helpful recommendations,
+By Susannah Farfor, Jill Kirby, George Dunford Complemented by easy-to use, reliable maps, helpful recommendations, authoritative background information,

-cities around the world for travelers of every budget, along with extensive itineraries, maps with cross-referencing to the te
+regions, and cities around the world for travelers of every budget, along with extensive itineraries, maps with cross-referencing to the te

-Paperback 272 pages (June 2005); Publisher: Lonely Planet Publications.
+Paperback 272 pages (June 2005); Publisher: Lonely Planet Publications

 Transport / How do I travel to South Australia